The problem with packaging (and what we're doing about it)

 Room for improvement:

-We are in the process of switching to a new type of bag that has recently become technologically feasible for heavy products like pet food and is the recommended solution from most packaging sustainability consultants.
-The bag is plastic but uses only one type of plastic (called a "monomaterial"), which means that it can be recycled by most facilities.
-In early 2023, we switched our larger 18lb bags over to the monomaterial design.
-Our 5lb bags will continue to be available in our original Kraft bag until we re-order that packaging, likely summer 2023.
-We figured there would be nothing less sustainable that tossing out perfectly usable bags.
+We are transitioning to a new type of bag that has recently become technologically feasible for heavy products like pet food and is now the recommended solution from most packaging sustainability consultants.
+The bag is made from plastic, but only a single type of plastic (called a "mono-material"), which means that it can be more easily recycled.

-Moving to a monomaterial bag will dramatically increase the percentage of bags that are actually reused and repurposed into other products.
-That said, the recycling systems in the US are very complicated and regional, so there isn't an immediate easy solution.
-For example, these bags would be curbside recyclable in most of Europe, but most waste management companies in the US will require special sorting (store drop-off or mail-in programs like Terracycle).
+Moving to a mono-material bag will dramatically increase the percentage of bags that can actually be reused and repurposed into other products.
+That said, the recycling systems in the US are very complicated and regional, so there isn't an immediate easy solution for flexible mono-material bags.
+For example, these bags are accepted as curbside recycling in most of Canada and Europe, but waste management systems in the US require special sorting, such as store drop-off bins or mail-in programs like TerraCycle.
+Flexible mono-material bags can jam the recycling sorting machines used by many facilities, so typically only rigid plastics are accepted curbside.

 Boxes & Inserts